Quadrant Private Equity: Notable investments

 A Fitness First gym in suburban Sydney, Australia in 2016.

 Quadrant bought Kathmandu Holdings in 2006 for NZ$275 million, floating the company on the ASX three years later for around AU$350 million.

 In 2007, Quadrant acquired Australian-owned fast food restaurants Red Rooster, Chicken Treat and Oporto in deals collectively worth A$240 million, forming Quick Service Restaurant Holdings (renamed in 2017 as Craveable Brands).
 The group of 620 stores was sold in 2011 to Archer Capital for A$450 million.

 Quadrant purchased a half-stake in advertising company APN Outdoor in 2011, before acquiring the remaining stake from APN News & Media in 2013 for around A$70 million.
 It was listed on the ASX in 2014.

 In 2012, Quadrant and Ironbridge Capital formed BBQSAM Holdings after acquiring retailers Barbeques Galore and Amart Furniture.

 Quadrant purchased Zip Industries in 2013 from its founder, and after abandoning an IPO offloaded the company to Culligan in 2017 for around US$550 million.

 In 2014, Quadrant purchased a 45% stake in Canberra Data Centres for A$140 million, selling the businesses two years later.
 The deal was recognised with an award from The Australian Private Equity and Venture Capital Association Limited (AVCAL).

 In 2015, Quadrant purchased Queensland-based pet food company VIP Pet Foods for A$410 million.
 After renaming the company The Real Pet Food Company, Quadrant sold the business to a foreign consortium including Singapore's Temasek Holdings and Chinese firms Hosen Capital and New Hope Group for A$1 billion in 2017.

 In 2016, Quadrant acquired restaurants owned by chef Neil Perry through its Urban Purveyor Group for a reported A$65 million, creating the Rockpool Dining Group.
 Quadrant acquired a majority stake in Great Southern Rail in 2016, operator of the Indian Pacific and The Ghan train journeys, folding the company into its investments in Cruise Whitsundays and Rottnest Express to form tourism company Experience Australia Group.

 Also in 2016, Quadrant Private Equity formed Fitness and Lifestyle Group, after purchasing Jetts Fitness, Goodlife Health Clubs, Hypoxi and the Australian arm of Fitness First, becoming the largest operator of fitness centres in Australia.
 The holding company is partially owned by Oaktree Capital Management.
 Queensland-based Go Health Clubs were added in 2017.
-The Australian arm of Jetts Fitness was divested in 2022, retaining the international Jetts brand.
+The Australian arm of Jetts Fitness was divested in 2022, retaining the international Jetts brand including New Zealand and Thailand.